dyarleniber/notes/notes/DataStructures.md

 Data structure is a collection of values and algorithms are the steps or processes we put into place to manipulate these collection of values.
 It's what allows us to write programs.

-A person who knows how data structures and algorithms work and how to use them can write programs great programs.
+A person who knows how data structures and algorithms and how to use them, can write programs great programs.

 No matter what problem are you solving, in one way or another you have to deal with data — whether it’s an employee’s salary, stock prices, a grocery list, or even a simple telephone directory.